Salesflare/hapi-auth-bearer-simple/Readme.md

 > [**hapi**](https://github.com/hapijs/hapi) Bearer Token Authentication Scheme

 ## What
-The plugin requires validating a token passed in by the bearer authorization header.
+The plugin requires validating a token passed in by the bearer authorization header or via the `access_token` query param.
 The validation function is something you have to provide to the plugin.

 ## How